Fun Fact

 - Cross-device sync

-For casual users, the free version is more than enough.
+For casual users, the free version covers most needs.

 Strengths